 Holley entered the 1980's positioned as the only carburetor manufacturer to offer entire fuel systems from intakes to fuel pumps.
 Holley continued its dominance in nearly all forms of racing powering all winning NHRA Pro Stock racers and once again all NASCAR Sprint Cup Series™ teams of the day.
 The '80s also saw Holley's entrance into the fuel injection market where original equipment EFI components and analog Pro-Jection® retrofit fuel injection systems for carbureted cars were introduced.

 In addition to products from its other brands, so far in the new millennium Holley has introduced the popular Street Avenger, Truck Avenger, Street HP and Ultra XP carburetors as well as billet mechanical fuel pumps and high flow billet electric pumps.
 Holley's EFI systems have seen massive change with the introduction of Avenger EFI, Terminator EFI, HP EFI and Dominator EFI.
 These new EFI systems are truly leading edge and offer the best self-tuning fuel strategies on the market – gone are the days of fearing EFI!
 Holley EFI throttle bodies are now used on all NASCAR Sprint Cup Series™ vehicles showing the performance and durability of Holley products.
+Holley EFI systems now power Chevrolet’s COPO Camaro factory race car, ARCA series stock cars and every NHRA Pro Stock car, monster trucks, land speed cars and more.
 In addition, Holley is helping hot rodders and racers with many products for GM's popular LS series of engines and has even started an event, the Holley LS Fest, focused around it!
-Four of Holley's products have recently been inducted into the Hot Rod Magazine Speed Parts Hall of Fame and the Holley 3310 carb was selected as one of the top ten influential speed parts of all time.
+Four of Holley's products have been inducted into the Hot Rod Magazine Speed Parts Hall of Fame and the Holley 3310 carb was selected as one of the top ten influential speed parts of all time.
+Recently Holley added the MSD Group to its family which brings the count to well over 20 of the top brands in the industry including MSD ignition, MR. Gasket, Accel ignition, Racepak, Superchips & Edge tuners, Quicktime bells and many more.
 Holley looks forward to continuing its influence on the performance aftermarket for another 100 years.
-We hope you do to!
+We hope you join us on the ride!